 Also lacking in the WSJ piece is the biological harm caused by wireless technology.
 All wireless technology sends and receives data through two-way manmade microwave radiation (wireless radiation), including cell phones, WiFi, tablets, laptops, smartboards, classroom access points, cell towers, 4G/5G-enabled “small” cell antennas, air buds, home assistants, utility “smart” meters, wireless baby monitors, etc.

-More and more, parents are becoming aware of the growing body of independent, peer-reviewed and published science proving biological harm from current 2G/3G/4G wireless radiation exposure such as: increased cancers in children and adults, DNA damage, infertility and miscarriage, headaches, tinnitus, heart irregularities, endocrine (hormonal) effects, lack of concentration, memory and cognitive impairment, behavioral problems, insomnia, fatigue, nosebleeds, nausea, dizziness, anxiety/depression, suicidal ideation, and more.
+More and more, parents are becoming aware of the growing body of independent, peer-reviewed and published science proving biological harm from current 2G/3G/4G wireless radiation exposure such as: increased cancers in children and adults, DNA damage, infertility and miscarriage, headaches, tinnitus, heart irregularities, endocrine (hormonal) effects, adverse impacts on immunity, lack of concentration, memory and cognitive impairment, behavioral problems, insomnia, fatigue, nosebleeds, nausea, dizziness, anxiety/depression, suicidal ideation, and more.

 Isn’t Our Government Protecting Children?